Birnbaum2001/GCComment/README.md

-GCComment is a user javascript extension for Firefox with Greasemonkey.
+GCComment is a user javascript extension for Firefox with Tampermonkey.
+Greasemonkey won't work.
 With GCComment, you can create, manage and print your personal comments for geocaches on geocaching.com.
 Moreover, you can mark final locations of caches on the map.